rahra/smrender/README.md

 make install
 ```

-If it was checked out from SVN or GIT: run `/autoconf.sh` first (you have to
+If it was checked out from GIT run `/autoconf.sh` first (you have to
 have the *GNU Autotools* installed in this case.).

 See documentation for more information.

-## Bugs
+## Notes

-Smrender seems not to work in non-memory-mapped mode.
+Smrender is basically in a pretty mature state but since it being a one-man
+project there would be of course a lot of improvements.
+The main task which
+bothers me the most at the moment is multi-threading which would speed a
+processing a lot with modern CPUs.

+Basically multi-threading is implemented but it requires for each action
+function to be thread-safe by itself.
+This is true for many of the functions
+but unfortunately not for the actual graphics rendering functions since Cairo
+graphics by itself is not thread-safe.
+This means that these functions have to
+be adapted.
+I did this partially but not for the most time-consuming once such
+as rendering captions with auto-rotation.
+Actually I could not yet find out
+where it clashes but I'm on the hunt.

+Smrender is an open source project so I appreciate help from everybody out there ;)

 ## Author